GLUE: Gradient-free Learning to Unify Experts

 We proceed to bound $\|\g\|^2$ as:

 Substituting the inequality above into~\eqref{eq:var_gbound} completes the proof. \end{proof} The proposition demonstrates that if $\sigma_{\mathrm{\max}}(\bTheta)$ is small, e.g., the expert parameters are more aligned, the variance grows slower in the number of experts $K$.
 The variance can be reduced with additional random direction samples (increasing $m$).
-Additionally assuming Lipschitz smoothness in the loss function $\mathcal{L}$ with respect to $\theta$ can be used to further upper bound $\|\nabla_{\btheta}\mathcal{L}(\btheta)\|^2$.
+Interestingly, we find that $m=1$ already provides stable updates for small $K$ empirically (see Section~\ref{sec:experiments}), which is consistent with the $1/m$ scaling.